 Who better to share with us about the journey of Runoia?

 That summer was tough.
 I struggled to fit in and to connect with my campers.
 But probably the most difficult task: filling the shoes of the prior, very well loved archery instructor, Ted.
 It was a roller coaster of a summer, my energy drained by the time I climbed into my little twin bed at the end of circle time.
 Nonetheless, I found myself wanting to do more and more as the days went on – like a camper waiting to tag up for the new block.
-It was a summer packed with accomplishments and I can now say I understand the struggle SV goes through when completing their plaques.
+It was a summer packed with accomplishments and I can now say I understand the struggle SV goes th

 That first summer was very rewarding, but it was also tiring and sometimes overwhelming.
 I felt comfortable leaving that summer with just my fond memories, and no plan to return.